Blue Creek (California): Conservation

 In 2011, the nonprofit Western Rivers Conservancy (WRC) and the Yurok Tribe established a long-term partnership to buy 47,097 acres along Blue Creek and the lower Klamath from Green Diamond Resource Company.
 Nearly a decade later, WRC and the Yurok Tribe succeeded in creating the Blue Creek Salmon Sanctuary and Yurok Tribal Community Forest, protecting the entire lower half of Blue Creek, from the edge of the Siskiyou Wilderness (where the upper half of the stream is already protected), to its confluence with the Klamath River.
 Through the project, WRC and the Yurok Tribe more than doubled the size of the Yurok's landholdings by returning ancestral homelands to the tribe.
 The Yurok Tribe is now managing the lands to recover forests that were harvested for decades.

-In June 2025 the land purchases to create the Blue Creek Salmon Sanctuary and Yurok Tribal Community Forest were completed and formally transferred to the Yurok Tribe's stewardship in what the Western Rivers Conservancy claims is the largest land back conservation action to date.
+In June 2025, the land purchases to create the Blue Creek Salmon Sanctuary and Yurok Tribal Community Forest were completed and formally transferred to the Yurok Tribe’s stewardship, in what has been described as the largest land back conservation action in California’s history.
 The Tribe intends to restore the watershed and forest to revert the environmental damage from timber industry.
 Using Indigenous ecological management, the Yurok Tribe hopes to see a return of old-growth forest, salmon populations, and other endangered species.

 Blue Creek is a critical migration point for salmon and steelhead in the Klamath River watershed.
 Summer water temperatures in Blue Creek are typically lower than the main stem Klamath; migrating fish can lower their body temperature by up to eight degrees Fahrenheit by resting in and at the mouth of Blue Creek, increasing their chances of survival during their upriver migration.
 Without this cool-down period, most summer and fall Chinook would likely die before reaching their spawning grounds in the upper Klamath River.
 Blue Creek itself, with no dams or diversions, also provides good spawning habitat for these fish.